Frau87/TeamsArkanoid/README.md

 ## Summary

 Simple experiment to take a Typescript Arkanoid version inside SPFx.
 The TypeScript source code belongs to @weibenfalk https://github.com/weibenfalk/typescript-arkanoid.
-The solutionis hosted in SharePoint Online and can be added as personal app, meetingSidePanel, meetingDetailsTab.
+The solution is hosted in SharePoint Online and can be added as personal app, meetingSidePanel, meetingDetailsTab.

 ![my screenshot](./TeamsArkanoid.gif)